 The program originates from an unprecedented multi-state settlement, in which Nevada joined 48 states in a $25 billion federal-state settlement with the nation’s five largest mortgage services over foreclosure abuses and unacceptable nationwide mortgage servicing practices.
 These banks include Bank of America, Citi, JP Morgan Chase, Wells Fargo and Ally (GMAC).

-This program is a partnership between the Office of the Nevada Attorney General, Financial Guidance Center, Nevada Legal Services and Legal Aid Center of Southern Nevada.
-Participating U.S. Department of Housing and Urban Development (HUD) approved agencies in the program include: Financial Guidance Center, Nevada Legal Services, Housing for Nevada, Community Services of Nevada, Neighborhood Housing Services, Navicore Solutions, Springboard and Chicanos Por La Causa.
+This program is a partnership between the Office of the Nevada Attorney General, Financial Guidance Center, Nevada Legal Services, Legal Aid Center of Southern Nevada and other participating U.S. Department of Housing and Urban Development (HUD) approved agencies.

 Beware of Scams

 Borrowers do not need to pay anyone for access to assistance.
-Attorney General Masto warns all homeowners to be aware of mortgage-related scams.
+The Nevada Attorney General warns all homeowners to be aware of mortgage-related scams.
 Do not provide personal information or pay money to anyone who calls or emails you claiming that they are providing mortgage-related assistance.
-If you believe that someone is conducting a mortgage-related scam, contact the Attorney General’s Hotline at 702-486-3132 to receive instructions on how to submit a written complaint.
+If you believe that someone is conducting a mortgage-related scam, contact the Nevada Attorney General’s Hotline at 702-486-3132 to receive instructions on how to submit a written complaint.